crossorigin="anonymous"> crossorigin="anonymous"> crossorigin="anonymous">

 1970s

-The airline operated scheduled daily flights between Male' and Colombo six times a week, with maintenance work being carried out on the seventh day.
-A domestic service was also commenced, with a fortnightly flight between Male' and Gan.
-Meanwhile, the airline appointed travel agents in Colombo to sell tickets and Air Ceylon to undertake airport handling, thus allowing it to minimise its own ground staffing requirements.
+The airline operated scheduled daily flights between Malé and Colombo six times a week, allocating the seventh day for maintenance.
+Additionally, a domestic service was introduced, featuring a fortnightly flight between Malé and Gan.
+To streamline operations, the airline appointed travel agents in Colombo to manage ticket sales and engaged Air Ceylon for airport handling, minimizing its own ground staffing requirements.

-In 1976, a Singapore-based company called Tri-9 Corporation obtained 49% shareholding in the airline, and took over the management and operation of the airline on 1 June.
-The airline also stopped its flights to Gan following the withdrawal of the Royal Air Force from their airbase on the island.
+In 1976, Tri-9 Corporation, a Singapore-based company, acquired a 49% stake in the airline and assumed management and operational control on 1 June.
+Following the withdrawal of the Royal Air Force from its airbase on Gan, the airline discontinued its flights to the island.

 1_MSZeemw8guDxjoHK4oCmfQ.jpeg